xiaoqing16/A-Machine-Learning-Model-to-Diagnose-Depression-using-EEG-Data/README.md

 - SVM.mat is the data file of the trained model

 ## Credits
 This model uses Open Source components.
 You can find the source code of the open source projects.
-I acknowledge and am grateful to [Mr.Too Jing Wei](https://github.com/JingweiToo) for his contributions to open source.
+I acknowledge and am grateful to [Mr. Too Jing Wei](https://github.com/JingweiToo) for his contributions to open source.

 Project: [Electroencephalogram ( EEG ) Feature Extraction Toolbox](https://github.com/JingweiToo/EEG-Feature-Extraction-Toolbox)<br />
 Copyright (c) 2020, Jingwei Too <br />